 All three islands are probably best to do with a timeframe of 2 weeks, but if you’re like me and don’t mind cramming in activities, 10 days in Hawaii will be sufficient.
 Plan your days wisely, wake up early, and understand you won’t have much time for relaxing on the beach.

-On Maui, plan to wake up early to see the sunrise at Haleakala National Park, drive the curvy Road to Hana, go whale watching (in the winter months), and relax at the idyllic golden-sandy beaches of Napili Bay and Kaanapali Beach.
+On Maui, plan to wake up early to see the sunrise at Haleakala National Park, drive the curvy Road to Hana, go whale watching (in the winter months), snorkel at Molokini and Turtle Town, and relax at the idyllic golden-sandy beaches of Napili Bay and Kaanapali Beach.

 While on Oahu you can choose from hanging out in Honolulu and Waikiki, paying your respects at Pearl Harbor, hiking up Diamond Head, relaxing on Lanikai Beach, and/or snorkeling at Hanauma Bay (my favorite).